StarPilot-Docs/docs/docs/software/toggles.md

 1. Select your car model.
 2. Disable **Automatic Fingerprint Detection**.
-3. Under **General Motors Toggles** DO NOT enable FrogsGoMoo’s experimental longitudinal tune or the Stop and Go hack.
-DO enable Smoothen Pedal Response While Going Downhill/Uphill.
+3. Under **General Motors Toggles** DO NOT enable FrogsGoMoo’s experimental longitudinal tune. ==DO enable== Smooth Pedal Response on Hills.

 ??? note "Fingerprinting Info"

     Fingerprinting is inconsistent on GM vehicles at the moment.
 As such, sometimes ACC bolts decide to fingerprint as Non-ACC which causes fun issues such as… not having Gas/Brake.
 So to be sure, it’s just always best to manually fingerprint.

-### Wheel Controls